-This MD&A contains forward-looking statements such as statements regarding the adequacy of cash resources to carry out the Company's exploration programs, managements' expectations for the success or lack thereof of its exploration programs and the Company's need for future financing.
+This MD&A contains forward-looking statements such as statements regarding the adequacy of cash resources to carry out the Company's exploration programs, managements' expectations for the success or lack thereof of its exploration and development programs and the Company's need for future financing.
 Such forward-looking statements involve known and unknown risks, uncertainties and other factors which may cause actual results, performance or achievements of the Company to be materially different from any future results, performance or achievements expressed or implied by such forward-looking statements.
 These forward-looking statements are based upon the beliefs, expectations, reasonable investigation and opinions of management as of the date of this report.
-All forward-looking statements, including those not specifically identified here-in are made subject to the cautionary language beginning on page 19.
+All forward-looking statements, including those not specifically identified here-in are made subject to the cautionary language beginning on page 18.
 Readers are advised to refer to the cautionary language when reading any forward-looking statements.

 All dollar amounts contained here-in are expressed in United States dollars ("US\$") unless otherwise indicated.
-The Company's unaudited condensed consolidated financial statements for the quarter ended September 30, 2020 and this MD&A have been prepared by management as of November 24, 2020 and were approved by the Company's Board of Directors as of the same date.
+The Company's unaudited condensed consolidated financial statements for the quarter ended March 31, 2021 and this MD&A have been prepared by management as of May 26, 2021 and were approved by the Company's Board of Directors as of the same date.

-Goals and Objectives for 2020
+Goals and Objectives for 2021

-Tristar's goals for 2020 are to continue development of the Castelo de Sonhos ("CDS") gold project.
-The majority of the planned infill drill program was completed in April of 2020, but the Company has decided to do some additional infill RC drilling this year and continuing into 2021.
-In addition, some additional core drilling remains to be done to obtain geotechnical information.
-The work required for the prefeasibility study ("PFS") and the additional drilling is underway.
-The Company will periodically provide additional guidance in news releases as to the progress on the exploration program results, the completion of the PFS and the status various permitting activities.

-Work to obtain the necessary permits and community and governmental approvals will continue through 2020 and 2021 with terms of reference now accepted by SEMAS (Pará State's environmental and sustainability regulatory agency).
-This document establishes the requirements for data collection for the Environmental Impact Assessment and for upcoming consultations with nearby communities.
+TriStar's goals for 2021 are to continue with exploration and development of the Castelo de Sonhos ("CDS") gold project located in Brazil.
+The Company continues with a significant drill program to both identify new potential resources and to increase the confidence in the existing resource base.
+In addition to the above-mentioned drilling program, the Company plans on completing a pre-feasibility study ("PFS") on the CDS property in 2021 and it has commenced work on the project's permitting requirements.
+The terms of reference for the permitting activities have been accepted by SEMAS (Pará State's environmental and sustainability regulatory agency).
+This permitting document establishes the requirements for data collection for the Environmental Impact Assessment and for upcoming consultations with nearby communities.